Europe's central bank to speed up end to economic stimulus

 By The Associated Press

-The European Central Bank said Thursday that it will speed up ending its economic stimulus efforts to combat record inflation that threatens to go ever higher as energy prices soar during Russia’s war in Ukraine.
+The European Central Bank said Thursday that it will make an early exit from its economic stimulus efforts as it combats record inflation that threatens to go ever higher as energy prices soar during Russia’s war in Ukraine.

-The move was a tough choice because the war also has exposed Europe to a potential hit to economic growth and any moves to counter rising consumer prices could endanger that growth.
+The move was a tough choice because the invasion also has exposed Europe to a potential hit to economic growth.
+But the ECB chose higher inflation as the bigger threat, surprising many analysts who had expected no change in the bank’s roadmap for the coming months.

-“The prospects for the economy will depend on the course of the Russia-Ukraine war and on the impact of economic and financial sanctions and other measures,” bank President Christine Lagarde said.
+The bank was keeping its options open and could modify its stimulus exit depending on what happens with the economy, President Christine Lagarde said.
+That’s hard to answer right now because of massive uncertainty over the impact of the war.

-“At the same time, other headwinds to growth are now waning,” she said, pointing to signs that some of the supply bottlenecks that have held back business are showing “signs of easing.”
+“The prospects for the economy will depend on the course of the Russia-Ukraine war and on the impact of economic and financial sanctions and other measures,” she said.

-She spoke after the bank said it will end its bond purchases in the third quarter but could modify that schedule if the inflation outlook changes.
-Previously, it said it would taper them off to 20 billion euros per month by the last three months of the year and continue them as long as needed.
+“At the same time, other headwinds to growth are now waning,” Lagarde said, pointing to signs some of the supply bottlenecks that have held back business are showing “signs of easing.”

-But the bank did not move up its schedule for a first interest rate increase, dropping a promise that rates would go up shortly after the end of bond purchases.
-It said in a statement that any rate changes will take place “some time after” the end of the bond purchases and “will be gradual.”
+The bank’s 25-member governing council headed by Lagarde decided to end its bond purchases in the third quarter.
+Previously, it said it would taper them off to 20 billion euros ($22 billion) per month by the last three months of the year and continue them as long as needed.

 The purchases aim to keep borrowing costs low for companies and promote business investment and hiring.